virtool/virtool-website/content/docs/api/otus.md

 {{< right modify_otu >}}

-Create a new virus given a name and abbreviation.
+Create a new OTU given a name and abbreviation.

-Virus names and abbreviations must be unique within the database.
-Requesting a name or abbreviation that is already in use will result in a ``409 Conflict``.
+OTU names and abbreviations must be unique within the database.
 Uniqueness tests for virus names are **case-insensitive**.
 Isolates and sequence data must be added in separate requests.

 {{< endpoint "POST" "/api/refs/otus/:id" >}}